The University of Michigan Student Rights and Student Records

 - The right to request an amendment of your education records if you believe it is inaccurate or misleading.
 If you believe there is an error in your record, you should submit a statement to the University official responsible for the record, clearly identifying the part of the record you want changed, and why you believe it is inaccurate or misleading.
 That office will notify you of the decision and advise you regarding appropriate steps if you do not agree with the decision.

 - The right in most instances to control access to information in your records by persons or agencies outside the University.
 With respect to University officials, information from your records will be made available only if the University official can demonstrate a legitimate educational interest consistent with their official functions for the University and consistent with normal professional and legal practices.
-Except for directory information, however, persons outside the University - including your parents and/or spouse - will be given information from your records only (1) when you authorize it in writing, or (2) in connection with your application for or receipt of financial aid, or (3) in connection with studies conducted for the purpose of accreditation, development and validation of predictive tests, administration of student aid programs, or improvement of instruction, or (4) when disclosure is required in a health or safety emergency or by federal or state law or by subpoena.
-If information from your record is subpoenaed, a reasonable attempt to notify you will be made as quickly as possible.
+Except for directory information, however, persons outside the University - including your parents and/or spouse - will be given information from your records only (a.) when you authorize it in writing, or (b.) in connection with your application for or receipt of financial aid, or (c.) in connection with studies conducted for the purpose of accreditation, development and validation of predictive tests, administration of student aid programs, or improvement of instruction, or (d.) when disclosure is necessary in a health or safety emergency, (e.) or as required by federal or state law or by judicial order or lawfully issued subpoena, or (f.) to parents of a student regarding the student’s violation of any federal, state, or local law, or of any rule or policy of the University, governing the use or possession of alcohol or a controlled substance if the University determines the student committed a disciplinary violation and the student is under the age of 21.
+If information from your record is subpoenaed or required by judicial order, a reasonable attempt to notify you will be made as quickly as possible unless the order or subpoena prohibits such notice.
 In addition, the results of a disciplinary hearing conducted by the institution against the alleged perpetrator of a crime of violence will be made available to the alleged victim of that crime.

 - The right to limit disclosure of your directory information.
 If you do not want the University to release those items designated as directory information, you must file a written request to that effect with the Office of the Registrar.
 However, you should carefully consider the consequences of that action before making the decision to do so.
 Information is not withheld selectively.
 If you choose to have directory information withheld, all items designated as directory information will be withheld from everyone who inquires.
 If you have requested non-disclosure of directory information and wish to repeal that request, you must file a written request to that effect with the Office of the Registrar.